• Skip to primary navigation

 Learn how to make DIY Memorial Ornaments to help honor and remember loved ones who have passed.
 This project uses a loved one's old clothes and handwriting to create a Christmas ornament that will be cherished by anyone who is missing their loved one.

-Next, put the strips of fabric into a clear glass or plastic ornament.
+Next, put the strips of fabric into a clear glass ornament or plastic ornament.
 Alternate the patterns or colors as you place them inside so that you get a good variety once the ornament is complete.

 Learn how to make DIY Memorial Ornaments to help honor and remember loved ones who have passed.
 This project uses a loved one's old clothes and handwriting to create a Christmas ornament that will be cherished by anyone who is missing their loved one.